-Earlier this month, the National Security Administration (NSA) released their latest Cybersecurity Report.
+Earlier this month, the National Security Agency (NSA) released their latest Cybersecurity Report.
 The report focuses on how to respond to national-level threats, including multiple ransomware attacks on U.S. critical infrastructure, such as the Solar Winds attack.
 Such “systems control” attacks can wreak nationwide havoc if attackers are able to take control of critical facilities such as power plants and air-traffic control.
 For the first time, this report shows that Cybersecurity has become a top priority for the US Government as an aspect of National Security.
 But ransomware attacks are only one part of the problem.

 The NSA report validates the fact that static passwords – the classic form of user authentication – is the “weakest link” for ransomware attacks.
 In the past few years, the single highest cause for ransom attacks is the breach of user credentials.
 In the Colonial Pipeline attack from last year, hackers breached Colonial’s servers by stealing a simple static password.
 The same thing happened with the recent data theft on Planned Parenthood.
 In fact, a data breach report released by Verizon recently found that credentials are the most sought-after form of data, which is not surprising since a single compromised user credential can be enough to infiltrate an organization and gain control of its network.